We Can Do It!: J. Howard Miller

-J. Howard Miller was an American graphic artist.
-He painted posters during World War II in support of the war effort, among them the famous "We Can Do It!" poster.
-Aside from the iconic poster, Miller remains largely unknown.
+J. Howard Miller was the American graphic artist who painted the famous "We Can Do It!" poster.
+He painted posters during World War II in support of the war effort.
+Aside from the iconic poster, Miller's work remains largely unknown.
 For many years, little had been written about Miller's life, with uncertainty extending to his birth and death dates.
-In 2022, Professor James J. Kimble uncovered more of Miller's personal information, setting the birth year at 1898, and the death at 1985.
+In 2022, Professor James J. Kimble uncovered more of Miller's personal information, setting the birth year in 1898, and the death in 1985.
 Miller was married to Mabel Adair McCauley.
 Their marriage was childless; surviving family members are related through Miller's siblings.

 Miller studied at the Art Institute of Pittsburgh, graduating in 1939.
 He lived in Pittsburgh during the war.
 His work came to the attention of the Westinghouse Company (later, the Westinghouse War Production Co-Ordinating Committee), and he was hired to create a series of posters.
 The posters were sponsored by the company's internal War Production Co-Ordinating Committee, one of the hundreds of labor-management committees organized under the supervision of the national War Production Board.
 Aside from his commercial work, Miller painted landscapes and studies in oil; Miller's family kept all of his works in their homes.